microsoft/AL-Go/Scenarios/settings.md

 | currentSchedule | CRON schedule for when Current workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: [https://crontab.guru](https://crontab.guru) |
 | runs-on | Specifies which github runner will be used for all jobs in all workflows (except the Update AL-Go System Files workflow).
 The default is to use the GitHub hosted runner Windows-latest.
 You can specify a special GitHub Runner for the build job using the GitHubRunner setting.
 Read [this](SelfHostedGitHubRunner.md) for more information.
 | githubRunner | Specifies which github runner will be used for the build job in workflows including a build job.
 This is the most time consuming task.
 By default this job uses the Windows-latest github runner (unless overridden by the runs-on setting).
 This settings takes precedence over runs-on so that you can use different runners for the build job and the housekeeping jobs.
 See runs-on setting.
+| buildModes | A list of build modes to use when building the AL-Go projects.
+Every AL-Go projects will be built using each built mode.
+Available build modes are:<br /> **Default**: Apps are compiled as they are in the source code.<br />**Clean**: _PreprocessorSymbols_ are enabled when compiling the apps.
+The values for the symbols correspond to the `cleanModePreprocessorSymbols` setting of the AL-Go project.<br />**Translated**: `TranslationFile` compiler feature is enabled when compiling the apps.

 ## Advanced settings